How to add and customize text colors in LaTeX?

 \usepackage{xcolor}

-For more information, you can refer to the xcolor package documentation.
+For a complete list of available colors, refer to the xcolor package documentation.

 \documentclass{article}